-- Allowed: check to authorize specific device accessing your LAN by insert the MAC Address in the space provided or click Candidates ○.
-Make sure your PC's MAC is listed. - Blocked: check to prevent unwanted device accessing your LAN by insert the MAC Address in the space provided or click Candidates Candidate
+- Allowed: check to authorize specific device accessing your LAN by insert the MAC Address in the space provided or click Candidates ▶.
+Make sure your PC's MAC is listed. - Blocked: check to prevent unwanted device accessing your LAN by insert the MAC Address in the space provided or click Candidates .
+Make sure your PC's MAC is not listed.